 7. Divide the batter between the two pans, and wrap the outsides with the soaked cake strips.

-8. Bake for 30 to 35 minutes, until the cake springs back when lightly touched in the center and the edges just begin to pull away from the sides of the pan.
+8. Bake for 30 to 35 minutes, until the cake springs back when lightly touched in the centre and the edges just begin to pull away from the sides of the pan.

-9. A toothpick inserted into the center will come out clean, or with a few moist crumbs clinging to it.
+9. A toothpick inserted into the centre will come out clean, or with a few moist crumbs clinging to it.

-10. Remove the cakes from the oven and place on a rack; remove the cake strips.
+10. Remove the cakes from the oven and place them on a rack; remove the cake strips.

 11. Let the layers cool for 20 minutes, then turn out of the pan and return to the rack to finish cooling completely before filling and frosting.

-12. To make the frosting: Combine the butter, cream cheese, vanilla, salt, and coconut flavor in a large mixing bowl.
+12. To make the frosting: Combine the butter, cream cheese, vanilla, salt, and coconut flavour in a large mixing bowl.

 13. Beat the ingredients together at medium speed until smooth, scraping down the sides of the bowl as needed.